cstohlmann/oea-graph-api/notebook/readme.md

 # Notebooks

-This module has two set of notebooks:
+This module has two sets of notebooks:
  1. One notebook is used to demonstrate an alternate method of data processing (i.e. landing, ingesting, and refining Graph data) with examples of explorative possbilities.
- 2. The rest of the notebooks are necessary to support the main [module pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Graph/pipeline) for landing datasets, cleaning/correcting each table's schema from the data source, and pseudonymizing the data.
+ 2. The rest of the (4 other) notebooks are necessary to support the main [module pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Graph/pipeline) for landing datasets, cleaning/correcting each table's schema from the data source, and pseudonymizing the data.

 All notebooks depend on the [OEA python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb) which is a part of the [OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework), and will be automatically imported upon running the ```module_graph_v0.1rc1.zip``` setup script.